zurgeg/rockonlinux/working/active/official/ableton-live/README.md

 15. Set up your audio inputs as you would on Windows.

 Just like that, you're done!
-Ableton should be all set up,and should run smoothly.
+Ableton should be all set up, and should run smoothly.
 But in case it doesn't...

 ## Troubleshooting
 ### Audio freezes and then comes back after a few seconds (buffer XRUNs)